NIST only participates in the February and August reviews.

 301.975.3745 |

-The Alternative Computing Group at NIST has an ongoing program in developing prototype circuits and designing new architectures for neuromorphic computing utilizing exotic devices such as metal-oxide and phase-change memristors, magnetic tunnel junctions, and Josephson junctions.
-These devices are combined with custom-designed conventional CMOS circuits to realize diverse functionalities, from crossbar-based machine learning to race-logic-based DNA sequencing.
+The Alternative Computing Group at NIST has an ongoing program developing new metrologies to support emerging information processing technologies such as neuromorphic computing and artificial intelligence.
+Work involves studying individual devices, building prototype circuits, and theoretically analyzing new architectures utilizing exotic devices such as magnetic tunnel junctions, metal-oxide and phase-change memristors, and others.
+These devices are combined with custom-designed conventional CMOS circuits to realize diverse functionalities, from crossbar-based machine learning to race-logic-based computing.
 Opportunities exist for experimental work in device fabrication and measurement using NIST’s state-of-the-art NanoFab and extensive measurement capabilities, CMOS circuit design work for foundry tape-out, and theoretical work developing new algorithms and architectures that leverage the low-energy, high-speed properties of emerging devices.
 The ultimate goal is to explore the landscape of emerging hardware-based artificial intelligence systems to better understand the role played by measurement and metrology in these complex, adaptive systems.

 Neuromorphic computing; artificial intelligence; memristors; RRAM; CMOS; machine learning; cognitive computing; phase change memory; superconducting circuits; magnetic tunnel junctions; race logic